libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 * Zero-octet is an octet with all bits set to 0, i.e. ASCII code 0x00.

+* "Note" denotes a sentence that is not normative.
+Instead, it points out some non-obvious consequences of previous statements.

 # Version-independent Presentation Format {#independent}